 - It is decreased in that case household have less amount in hand to spend and save because of these consumers consume less.

-- If the consumption decreased due to less disposable it results in a decrease in the corporate sales and corporate earnings and value of the individual stock also decreased.
+- If the consumption decreased due to less disposable, it results in a decrease in the corporate sales and corporate earnings and the value of the individual stock also decreased.

 - It depends on some of the factors like real disposable, employment, job security, household wealth, expectations and sentiment, some market factors.